 HOW TO STORE AND REHEAT MILK BREAD/BUNS

 STORING AT ROOM TEMPERATURE: Let the buns cool down completely.
-Wrap them up with an aluminum foil or put them in a zipper bag.
+Wrap them up with aluminum foil or put them in a zipper bag.
 If it’s not humid where you are, they can be kept at room temperature for 3-5 days.
-If it’s humid, it’s better to keep them no more than 3 days at room temperature
+If it’s humid, it’s better to keep them for no more than 3 days at room temperature

-REHEATING: You can thaw them overnight in the fridge or reheat straight from the freezer.
-Loosely wrap them up in an aluminum foil and reheat in a preheated oven/toaster oven at 300 F for 10 minutes or until heated through
+REHEATING: You can thaw them overnight in the fridge or reheat them straight from the freezer.
+Loosely wrap them up in aluminum foil and reheat in a preheated oven/toaster oven at 300 F for 10 minutes or until heated through

 FREQUENTLY ASKED QUESTIONS